Andy19961017/ML2018SPRING/hw5/README.md

 </p>

 ## Discussion: Bag Of Word + DNN  vs  GRU + DNN
-In general, GRU are able to consider the order of the words in the sentence while Bag of Word cannot.
+In general, GRU is able to consider the order of the words in the sentence while Bag of Word cannot.
 Therefore, the GRU have higher accuracy.

 Take these two sentences as examples.
 ```